frankrdesilets/user-management-gui/README.md

 This form enables filters to be applied to the user list populating the Dashboard user table.
 It is accessed by pressing the "Filter" button located on the Dashboard.
 The “Filter by” choice box enables selection of which user property to filter by.
 The remaining fields are specific to the property selected (and are enabled or disabled based on the property selected).
 For example, the “Ascending” and “Descending” radio buttons are only applicable to filtering by Email/ID, First Name, or Last Name, as they sort the selected property in reverse-lexicographic and lexicographic order, respectively; it is not useful to sort the role and status types in this way as roles are ordered by role type, i.e., Manager and Engineer, and status is order by account activity, i.e., Active Employee, Inactive Employee, Disabled Account.

 There are three buttons at the bottom of the form.
 The “Cancel” button resets the form and switches the view back to the Dashboard without applying any filters.
 The “Clear” button resets the form (and clears the current filter) without switching back to the Dashboard, and the “Apply Filter” button applies the configured filter to the Dashboard user table and switches the view back to the Dashboard, without resetting the form.

+## Testing

+File I/O was tested with JUnit test cases to ensure correct file loading, user writing, and incorrect format detection.
+The UI controls were tested manually.